deckhouse/virtualization/docs/USER_GUIDE.md

 ### CPU topologies

 The topology determines how the CPU cores of a machine are distributed across sockets, and compatibility with applications sensitive to the CPU configuration depends on it.
-You set only the total number of cores in the [`.spec.cpu.cores`](cr.html#virtualmachine-v1alpha2-spec-cpu-cores) parameter, and the module calculates the number of sockets itself:
+You set only the total number of cores in the [`.spec.cpu.cores`](cr.html#virtualmachine-v1alpha2-spec-cpu-cores) parameter, and DP calculates the number of sockets itself:

 ```yaml
 spec: